Last Updated: July 21, 2026

 Q6: How long does the flashing process take?

-A: The actual flash usually takes between 3 and 10 minutes depending on the firmware size and USB connection speed.
+A: The actual flash usually takes between 3 and 10 minutes depending on firmware size and USB connection speed.
 The first boot after flashing takes another 3 to 8 minutes.
 Do not interrupt the device during either stage.
 If the progress bar in SP Flash Tool appears stuck, give it a few more minutes before assuming something went wrong.

 Q7: My IMEI shows “unknown” after flashing.
 Is my phone permanently damaged?